Kurento/kurento/kurento-hello-world-recorder-generator/README.md

 kurento-hello-world-recorder-generator
 ======================================

-Kurento Java Tutorial: WebRTC in loopback with recorder and generator.
+Kurento JavaScript Tutorial: WebRTC in loopback with recorder and generator.

 Running this tutorial
 ---------------------